Nachtraven/nachtraven.github.io/_pages/home.md

   actions:
     - label: "Explore Projects"
       url: "/projects/"
 excerpt: "BSc Computer Science with a major in artificial intelligence, with a particular interest in hardware and software prototyping."
 intro:
-  - excerpt: 'Proficient with electrical circuits, arduinos, radars as well as mechanical and software prototyping, I currently work for [OTIV, a company focusing on AI for rail vehicles](https://otiv.ai)'
+  - excerpt: 'Proficient with electrical circuits, arduinos, radars as well as mechanical and software prototyping, I currently work for OTIV, a company focusing on AI for rail vehicles, https://otiv.ai '
   feature_row:
   - image_path: assets/images/working_on_twizy.jpg
     image_caption: "Twizy"